We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Most commercially available at-home HPV tests do not accept insurance.
-If you have an insurance plan that is in-network with Molecular Testing Labs, NURX will bill your insurance directly.
+Most commercially available at-home HPV tests don’t accept insurance.
+If you have an insurance plan that’s in-network with Molecular Testing Labs, NURX will bill your insurance directly.
 You will still owe a $15 fee for the test, and may also have out-of-pocket costs to pay after your insurance has been billed.

 A $15 medical consultation fee is required with purchase.
 All tests are followed up with a medical consultation.
 Your medical consultation fee also gives you unlimited messaging with NURX’s medical team for 1 year.

-If test results are negative, there is no active HPV infection.
+If test results are negative, there’s no active HPV infection.

-If test results are positive, that means there is an active HPV infection.
+If test results are positive, that means there’s an active HPV infection.

-Keep in mind that a positive test does not mean you have cancer.
+Keep in mind that a positive test doesn’t mean you have cancer.
 It means you have an increased risk of developing certain types of cancer, including cervical cancer.

-At this time, at-home HPV testing does not identify low-risk HPV strains, including the ones that cause genital warts.
+At this time, at-home HPV testing doesn’t identify low risk HPV strains, including the ones that cause genital warts.

 At-home test kits are sent to many of the same labs that do testing for medical facilities.
 At-home HPV tests use CLIA certified laboratories.
 This helps assure that your test results are accurate and come from a lab that meets federal regulations and standards.

 At-home HPV tests require registration with the laboratory before using.
-Registering your kit adds a layer of protection to your identity by supporting patient privacy compliance, plus ensures that you will receive the right test results.
+Registering your kit adds a layer of protection to your identity by supporting patient privacy compliance, plus ensures that you’ll receive the right test results.

 After registering your kit, read the kit’s instructions completely.
 These instructions will tell you how and when to test.
-Check the box to make sure you have everything that is supposed to come with the kit, too.
+Check the box to make sure you have everything that’s supposed to come with the kit, too.